UPPMAX/programming_formalisms/docs/index.md

 <br/><br/>

-# Welcome to the Bianca workshop!
+# Welcome to the Programming formalisms course!

 </center>